 Equity in Athletics Disclosure Act

 The Integrated Campus Center provides information and assistance to students with disabilities who are in need of special accommodations.
 Individual services are available to students with visual, hearing, speech, physical and learning disabilities, chronic health problems, psychological disorders, and temporary disabilities.
 Services include counseling, classroom accommodations, adapted equipment, adapted testing, priority registration, and referrals.
 Support and assistance in overcoming architectural, academic, attitudinal, and other barriers encountered is provided.
 Requests for services must be made prior to the beginning of each semester and current documentation of disability is required to receive assistance.
+For additional information, please contact Mrs. Brenda Martin, Director of the Integrated Campus Center - Office of Disability Services at (501) 370-5356.

 Information on Accreditation